vsinghal04/Eco-Vyapaar-Project/README.md

 ## Project information:-

 Tech Empowerment for India’s Street Vendors-
-Proud to present our project Eco Vyapaar a real-world solution to help India’s small street food vendors access affordable, trusted raw materials and manage them smartly — even if they’re not tech-savvy.
+Proud to present the project Eco Vyapaar a real-world solution to help India’s small street food vendors access affordable, trusted raw materials and manage them smartly — even if they’re not tech-savvy.

 ## How to access the project?
 **Use your preferred IDE**